tayganr/multi-agent-insurance-claim/README.md

 - ⚙️ Composable (parent agent orchestrates the process)

 **The result:** complex business workflows can be broken down into manageable, inspectable, and extensible AI-driven steps.

-## 🧪 Further Exploration

-- ✏️ Try editing agent instructions to change reasoning.
-- 🛠️ Add new tools or agents for different process steps.
-- 🤝 Integrate additional Azure AI services as tools.